Single-crossing dominance: A preference lattice: Application to uncertainty- and risk-aversion

-Intuitively, such a decision-maker is unsure which preference $\mathord{\succeq} \in P$ to evaluate acts according to, so cautiously values acts at their smallest certainty equivalent among $\mathord{\succeq} \in P$.
-An alternative intepretation is that there is a group of agents with preferences $P$, and that collective decisions are made according to the `Rawlsian' maxmin criterion.
+Intuitively, such a decision-maker is unsure which preference $\mathord{\prefeq} \in P$ to evaluate acts according to, so cautiously values acts at their worst unambiguous equivalent among $\mathord{\prefeq} \in P$.
+An alternative interpretation is that there is a group of agents with preferences $P$, and that collective decisions are made according to the `Rawlsian' maxmin criterion.

-A special case is a \emph{maxmin expected utility representation:} this is a maxmin representation $P \subseteq \mathcal{P}'$ consisting entirely of SEU preferences that have the same utility function, i.e. there exists a $u : \Pi \to \R$ such that every preference $\mathord{\succeq} \in P$ has a SEU representation $(u,\mu_{\mathord{\succeq}})$ for some $\mu_{\mathord{\succeq}} \in \Delta(\Omega)$. \footnote{To see explicitly that this is equivalent to the usual definition of maxmin expected utility, observe first that $u$ must be strictly increasing since the preferences in $P$ are monotone.
-On our definition, $\succeq^\star$ is ordinally represented by

-which is a strictly increasing transformation of $X \mapsto \inf_{ \mathord{\succeq} \in P } \int_\Omega (u \circ X) \dd \mu_{\mathord{\succeq}}$.} \textcite{GilboaSchmeidler1989} introduced maxmin expected utility preferences, and gave axioms in the Anscombe--Aumann (\citeyear{AnscombeAumann1963}) framework. \textcite{CasadesusmasanellKlibanoffOzdenoren2000} gave axioms in the Savage setting.

-Another special case is \emph{subjective cautious expected utility,} where $P$ is a set of SEU preferences with the same belief $\mu \in \Delta(\Omega)$.
-In this case, the decision-maker is probabilistically sophisticated, but her implicit preference $\succeq_L$ over monetary lotteries has the `cautious expected utility' form axiomatised by \textcite{CerreiavioglioDillenbergerOrtoleva2015}. \footnote{In this case, $\succeq^\star$ is ordinally represented by